Using Gauge Blocks

 Click image to enlarge |

-Safety with accuracy
+Safety and repeatable accuracy

-Text and photos by Tom Hintz
+Text, photos and video by Tom Hintz

 Use It For Safety